Do you appreciate a word of praise? Do you like giving praise where it is due?

 I also appreciate my youngest daughter, who has the most caring and empathic nature.
 Not forgetting my long-suffering husband who puts everyone before himself.
 I am surely blessed and need to tell them so more often.

-Do you try to complement a stranger or friend every day?
-When was the last time someone gave you a genuine complement?
+Do you try to compliment a stranger or friend every day?
+When was the last time someone gave you a genuine compliment?
 How did it make you feel?